maidsafe-archive/MaidSafe-Network-Filesystem/README.md

 Treats the MaidSafe network as a filesystem exposes a pseudo resful interface (GET PUT	[POST] DELETE)

-GET - Retrieve a representation of the addressed data, expressed in an appropriate Internet media type.
+GET - Retrieve the the addressed data.

 PUT - Replace the addressed data, or if it doesn't exist, create it.